eCommerce Chargeback Reduction - 7 Effective Tips

 Once you've lost their trust, it's likely they'll go to their bank for a chargeback, rather than attempt to resolve their problem with you.

 Chargebacks are preventable with the correct tools in place.
 Chargeback prevention alerts stop transaction disputes from escalating to chargebacks by temporarily "pausing" the chargeback.
 The merchant receives a chargeback alert at the time the cardholder files a dispute with their issuer, and has an opportunity to issue a refund before the chargeback is filed.
-However, prevention alerts alone won't protect your business.
-Determining your chargeback root causes will reveal what operational inefficiencies your business may have, and what you can do to correct them and prevent future chargebacks.

 How do you solve a chargeback problem?